Skip to content

 Operational Connection

-Connect to the operational broker using the credentials from the accepted registration payload.
+Reconnect to the broker using the credentials from the accepted registration payload.

 FieldValue